 - Related Entries

 Cohen's period of philosophical productivity spanned the duration of the German empire, from the late 1860s until 1918.
 We can distinguish three periods in his writing (van der Linden 1988, 205–6; Bonaunet 2004: 22ff).
 The first, early period is characterized by Cohen's attempts to develop his own views as commentaries on Kant.
 During this period, he wrote Kant's Theory of Experience, Kant's Foundations of Ethics, and Kant's Foundations of Aesthetics.
-In the second period, Cohen's views had matured to the point where he had explicitly abandoned central Kantian doctrines.
-He thus presented his views systematically, and as his own, rather than offering them as interpretations of Kant.
-He conceived his major works from this period as part of a multi-volume project he called his System of Philosophy.
+The second period marks Cohen's mature philosophical work, which took the form of his multi-volume System of Philosophy.
+In the System, Cohen explicitly abandoned central Kantian doctrines, and presented his views systematically, and as his own, rather than offering them as interpretations of Kant.
 The System included The Logic of Pure Knowledge, The Ethics of Pure Will, and The Aesthetics of Pure Feeling.
 (He planned, but never wrote, a fourth part of the System on the psychology of “cultural consciousness.”
 This fourth part was to provide the systematic foundation for the other three parts of the System [Adelmann 1968].)
 Finally, although Cohen had been interested in religious questions throughout his career, in the last years of his life they were his overwhelming concern.
 It was during this period that he wrote his Religion of Reason Out of the Sources of Judaism.

-Throughout his writings on epistemology and philosophy of science, Cohen was committed to two ideas: first, that a priori laws of human knowledge determine what counts as an object for us; and second, that philosophy investigates knowledge according to what Cohen called the “transcendental method.”
-His early interpretation of Kant reveals both of these commitments.
+Throughout his writings on epistemology and philosophy of science, Cohen was committed to two ideas: first, that a priori laws of human knowledge determine what counts as an object for us; and second, that philosophy investigates knowledge according to what Cohen would eventually, in his mature writings, call the “transcendental method” (Edel 1988).
+His early interpretation of Kant reveals both of these commitments in nascent form.
 It also reveals a problem that would occupy him throughout his later writings on epistemology and philosophy of science: the problem of explaining the origin of the a priori laws in human knowledge.

 In 1871 Cohen published a long essay, “On the Controversy between Trendelenburg and Kuno Fischer,” and a book, the first edition of Kant's Theory of Experience.
 They were both defenses of Kant against objections that Cohen thought badly misunderstood his views on objectivity and the a priori.
 Cohen was responding to an interpretation of Kant in the 1860s commonly held by figures of the Back-to-Kant movement such as Hermann von Helmholtz and Cohen's own senior colleague at Marburg, F.A.
 Lange, as well as by non-Kantian philosophers such as Adolf Trendelenburg.
 Very roughly, these figures thought that Kant held (or that Kantian philosophers ought to hold) that the character of human knowledge is determined by both objective and subjective factors.
 On one hand, there are objects that exist independently of the subject's mind.
 These objects affect the subject's mind, and in so doing contribute the objective element to the subject's representations.
 On the other hand, there are structures in the subject's mind—say, the forms of human intuition, space and time.
 Because these structures are in the subject's mind and thus don't come from experience, they are a priori.
 Further, these a priori structures organize the subject's representations and thereby contribute a subjective, mind-dependent element to them.
 But since on this interpretation of Kant the a priori is subjective, an explanation of knowledge's objectivity must appeal not to it, but to the objects that exist independently of the mind.